PUBLIC HEALTH SOCIAL WORKER

 Located on the western shore of Lake Michigan, Milwaukee is an urban hub bursting with energy.
 Milwaukee provides a casual sophistication – big city appeal without the big city hassles.
 We are accessible and affordable, and our residents are welcoming.
 Milwaukee has evolved through the years, bringing together its unsurpassed old world charm with a breathtaking Art Museum, top-flight arts and cultural attractions, professional sports, lakefront festivals, recreational opportunities, and great restaurants.

 Consultation and Referral

-- Work and collaborate with community based agencies in providing general information and making social services referrals, including internal MHD referrals.
+- Collaborate with community based agencies in providing general information and making social services referrals.

 - Refer clients to specialists in services such as childcare, financial assistance, food stamps, health insurance coverage, alcohol and drug rehabilitation, mental health counseling and domestic violence treatment.

-- Develop and maintain supportive and trusting relationships with clients and other members of the family unit to promote independent and empowered actions by families.
+- Develop and maintain supportive and trusting relationships with clients and other members of the family unit to promote independent and empowered action by families.